justinpakzad/tmdb-data-pipeline/README.md

 # TMDB Pipeline (WIP)
 The TMDB pipeline utilizes the [TMDB API](https://developer.themoviedb.org/docs/getting-started) to extract movie data from various endpoints, transform that data, and load it into a data lake within AWS.
+Final outputs feed into an Apache Superset dashboard that auto-updates daily.

 ## Overview

 ### Ingestion
-- Data is pulled from multiple TMDB endpoints using AWS Lambda functions.
+- Data is pulled from multiple TMDB endpoints using AWS Lambda functions containerized with Docker.
 - The process starts by hitting the **/movies**  endpoint to fetch movie IDs.
 Subsequent jobs use those IDs to fetch movie details (e.g. cast,crew, watch providers, etc).

 ### Transformation
 - AWS Glue Python shell jobs and Polars handle all transformations.
 The transformation jobs are idempotent rerun or reuse without duplicating or reprocessing data.